geddy/geddy/README.md

 ## Running the tests

-In the geddy project directory, run `jake test`.
+In the nails project directory, run `jake test`.
 The tests simply use NodeJS's `assert` module, which throws an error on failure.
 If there are no errors, the tests all ran successfully.

 - - -
-Geddy Web-app development framework copyright 2112 mde@fleegix.org.
+Nails Web-app development framework copyright 2112 mde@fleegix.org.